jens-maus/RaspberryMatic/home-assistant-addon/DOCS.md

 # Home Assistant Add-on: RaspberryMatic CCU

-🚧 **WORK-IN-PROGRESS** 🚧<br/>
-This add-on tries to provide all features of a standard, e.g. RaspberryPi or OVA-based RaspberryMatic CCU system. **Please note:** due to the restrictive docker-based nature of Home Assistant, some of the features require additional operating system modules which are **not yet** available.
-This currently limits the HomeMatic/homematicIP connectivity to the use of the HmIP-RFUSB, HM-LGW-O-TW-W-EU, HM-CFG-USB-2, HM-CFG-LAN and HMW-LGW-O-DR-GS-EU.
+This add-on provides all features of a standard, e.g. RaspberryPi or OVA-based RaspberryMatic CCU system.
-Support for e.g. the GPIO-based RF modules (RPI-RF-MOD, HM-MOD-RPI-PCB) is currently under development.

 ## Installation